Essential Conditions for Building Effective Family-School Partnerships

-Essential Conditions for building effective family-school partnerships include both process and organizational conditions.
+Essential Conditions include both process and organizational conditions.

-"Research suggests that certain process conditions must be met for adult participants to come away from a learning experience not only with new knowledge but with the ability and desire to apply what they have learned...The term process here refers to the series of actions, operations, and procedures that are part of any activity or initiative.
+"Research suggests that certain process conditions must be met for adult participants to come away from a learning experience not only with new knowledge but with the ability and desire to apply what they have learned.
 Process conditions are key to the design of effective initiatives for building the capacity of families and school staff to partner in ways that support student achievement and school improvement" (p.
 9, Mapp & Kuttner, 2013).
-To this end, any initiatives aimed at building the capacity for effective partnerships must be:
+Initiatives must be:

 • Relational (built on mutual trust)